computer045/vtt2ass/README.md

 ## Usage

-Add your VTT files in the `input directory`.
+Add your VTT files in the `input` directory.

 Run this command:
 ```bash